anuradhawick/MetaBCC-LR/README.md

                         the coverage histograms.
 Usually k-mers are shifted towards y-axis due to errors.
 By defaul b=10;
                         coverages upto 320X
+  -m <Max memory for DSK in Mb>
+                        Default 5000.
+DSK k-mer counter accepts a max memory parameter.
+However, the complete pipeline requires
+                        5GB+ RAM.
+This is only to make DSK step faster, should you have more RAM.
   --resume              Continue from the last step or the binning step (which
                         ever comes first).
 Can save time needed to run DSK and obtain k-mers.
 Ideal for sensitivity tuning